Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 How much is an iPhone 12 worth in 2026?

-An iPhone 12 128GB in excellent, unlocked condition is worth up to $147 at GadgetRenu as of April 2026.
-The iPhone 12 Pro 256GB fetches up to $207, and the iPhone 12 Pro Max 256GB up to $251.
-These are cash offers paid via PayPal, Zelle, Venmo, Cash App, or check within 3-5 business days.
+An iPhone 12 in excellent, unlocked condition pulls meaningful cash at GadgetRenu.
+The iPhone 12 Pro and iPhone 12 Pro Max pull higher values; iPhone 12 Mini pulls less.
+For your exact current quote, visit GadgetRenu's iPhone page.
+These are cash offers paid via PayPal, Zelle, Venmo, Cash App, or check within three business days after delivery.

 Can I sell an iPhone with a cracked screen or battery issues?

 Absolutely.
 GadgetRenu accepts iPhones in all conditions, including cracked screens, degraded batteries, cosmetic damage, and even non-functional devices.
-A cracked screen reduces value by roughly 40-50%, and battery issues reduce it by $20-40, but the phone is still worth real money.
+A cracked screen reduces value noticeably, and battery issues reduce it further, but the phone is still worth real money.
 Even a completely non-functional iPhone has parts value.

 Why is my old iPhone worth more than I expected?